hasanmoudud/geocompr/main.md

 To make the performance estimation processing chain even clearer, let us write down the commands we have given to the computer:

 1. Performance level (upper left part of Figure \@ref(fig:inner-outer)): split the dataset into five spatially disjoint (outer) subfolds.
-1. Tuning level (lower left part of Figure \@ref(fig:inner-outer)): For each of these folds, run the hyperparameter tuning, i.e. spatially split the performance fold again into five (inner) subfolds.
+1. Tuning level (lower left part of Figure \@ref(fig:inner-outer)): use the first fold of the performance level and split it again spatially into five (inner) subfolds for the hyperparameter tuning.
 Use the 50 randomly selected hyperparameters in each of these inner subfolds, i.e. fit 250 models.
-1. Performance estimation: Use the best hyperparameter combination from the previous step (tuning level) in the performance level to estimate the performance (AUROC).
+1. Performance estimation: Use the best hyperparameter combination from the previous step (tuning level) and apply it to the first outer fold in the performance level to estimate the performance (AUROC).
-1. Do all of the steps described above for the remaining four outer folds.
+1. Repeat steps 2 and 3 for the remaining four outer folds.
-1. Repeat a 100 times all the steps described above.
+1. Repeat a 100 times steps 2 to 4.

 The process of hyperparameter tuning and performance estimation is computationally intensive.
 Model runtime can be reduced with parallelization, which can be done in a number of ways, depending on the operating system.